kzar/davesteppa/README.md

  - [ ] Confirm usage terms of the sound effects, possibly record new ones.
  - [ ] Set up system for storing and sharing songs.
  - [ ] Spec out a file format for stored songs and allow the raw file to be downloaded.
+ - [ ] Add way to define and choose sound packs.

 # License